The 10 best England football shirts of all time (1966-2023)

-8. 2001-03 home shirt
+8. 2001-03 (Home)

 After completely omitting any hint of red from the previous home shirt, Umbro seemed desperate to make amends by using it more prominently than ever before.

-For us, this shirt always exuded a particularly strong sense of patriotism, probably because it was the first time the national flag had played such an important role in the design.
-Come on England, and all that.
+For us, this shirt always emitted a particularly strong sense of patriotism, probably because it was the first time the national flag had played such an important role in the design.
+"Come on England!", and all that.

-If brands are going to use our flag, it needs to be implemented subtly and creatively, and here Umbro have really gone to the limit of what’s acceptable (they did the same in 2006).
+If brands are going to use our flag, it needs to be implemented subtly and creatively, and here Umbro really went to the limit of what’s acceptable (doing the same in 2006).

 Memorable Moment: Beckham.
 Greece.
 You know the drill.
 Alternatively, you could have the 5-1 drubbing of the Germans in Munich.

-7. 1997-99 - home shirt
+7. 1997-99 (Home)

-This use of red and (very, very dark) navy is mirrored beautifully on that chunky collar, which matches up perfectly with the central crest and again signifies Umbro’s desire to break the mould.
+This use of red and (very, very dark) navy is mirrored beautifully on that chunky collar, which matched up perfectly with the central crest and again signified Umbro’s desire to break the mould.

 Despite yet another dose of penalty shootout heartache, there’s no doubt this is a World Cup classic, and it’s certainly deserving of its place amongst the pantheon of retro England shirts.